vipulgupta2048/awesome-documentation/README.md

 ---

-## All stars of documentation!
+## All-stars of documentation!

 > 🌟 The best of the best overall 🌟

-- [Gitlab](https://about.gitlab.com/resources/) - Gitlab's accurate docs coupled with flow of information and scale they handle sets them apart to be a prime example for techincal, non-technical as well as internal documentation.
+- [Gitlab](https://about.gitlab.com/resources/) - Gitlab's accurate docs coupled with the flow of information and scale they handle sets them apart to be a prime example for technical, non-technical as well as internal documentation.
 Their handbook, guides, tutorials are extremely well done.
 Look no further.
-- Looking forward to review & add more to the list below, [Hit me up!!](https://twitter.com/vipulgupta2048) or make a pull request of your own!
+- Looking forward to reviewing & adding more to the list below, [Hit me up!!](https://twitter.com/vipulgupta2048) or make a pull request of your own!
+It's all good!

 ## Getting Started